 Even if your ancestor belonged to or participated in a local Baptist church, it is highly unlikely that we can find any genealogical information for you.
 At best, we could find only that your ancestor had belonged to a given church at a given time, and we could find that information only if you know the name of that church and only if the records of that church have been deposited with the Historical Society.

 Ministers and Missionaries.
 If your ancestor was a Baptist minister (particularly in the North) from the mid-1800s later, or if your ancestor served as a missionary for the American Baptist Missionary Union (later the American Baptist Foreign Mission Society, aka International Ministries), the American Baptist Home Mission Society, or the American Baptist Publication Society, there is some chance we might be able to locate an obituary.
-If you know the churches and years where your ancestor served, we may be able to confirm that information in association minutes, along with a few snippets of information about the churches.
+If you know the places and years where your ancestor served, we may be able to confirm that information in association minutes, along with a few snippets of information about the churches.